-Once a financial aid award letter is either sent to the student or posted to a student's account as in the case for continuing students at Illinois Institute of Technology, there may be instances where changes to the original notification are warranted.
+Once a financial aid award letter is either sent to the student or posted to a student's account, as in the case for continuing students at Illinois Tech, there may be instances where changes to the original notification are warranted.

 Revisions Initiated by the Financial Aid Office